ioggstream/python-course/sparql-101/12-enriching-data.md

 ]
 ```

-Add a context to the dataset.
+Add a context to map the keys to IRIs.

 ```python
 context = {